Your shopping cart

 There are many ways in which dirt can accumulate on or in your camera, which we will try to explain to you once again.
 Rubbers get dirty through use, sweat on your hands settles in the patterns of the rubber and dries there.
 Weather conditions can also lead to dirt getting into your camera or being deposited on it.

-Adverse weather conditions can also cause camera equipment to become dirty, and there are exciting stories from various events such as Burning Man, a desert festival in America where very fine dust creeps into the camera.
+Adverse weather conditions can also cause your camera equipment to become dirty.
+There are exciting stories from various events, such as Burning Man, a desert festival in America, where very fine dust creeps into the camera.

 The sensor usually gets dirty when changing lenses, dust usually falls onto the sensor when the lens is removed.
 It is best to hold the camera upside down so that the sensor is facing the ground, then the dust on the bayonet of the Lens can fall down and does not fall into the shaft of the full-frame sensor.
 Also try to prevent your sensor from having prolonged contact with the air, as this is more likely to collect dust.